XORBKPT/IEC-61850-IDS-Cyber-Engine-Demo/README.md

 ---

 ### Troubleshooting
 - **Build Errors**: If headers or libraries are missing, verify the `libssl-dev` and `libncurses5-dev` packages are installed correctly.
 - **Runtime Errors**: Check if ports are in use (`netstat -tuln | grep 1000`) and free them if necessary.
 - **Display Issues**: Ensure the terminal supports ncurses (most Linux terminals do).

-With these steps, the engineer should be able to plug in the MIC-7700, follow the instructions, and have a working standalone cybersecurity monitor.
+This completes the demo of an IDS IEC 61850 standalone cybersecurity monitor for energy and industrial networks.